Andrew's Debut Memoir—COMING SOON!

-A mission to find a partner whom he could love, fix, crave, and boast about, became a way to hide from himself, his loss, and even his childhood abuse that sex now triggers.
+Confronted by this immense and all-consuming death, he created connections with men in every season, convinced that each new relationship was his answer to healing the grief he’d gotten so good at avoiding.
+His mission to find a partner whom he could love, fix, crave, or boast about became the addictive quick fix to hide from himself, his loss, and even his childhood abuse that sex was now triggering in him.

-But Andrew’s world was filled with more bravery and truth than he could fathom, the moment he finally defined his existence himself—instead of through the eyes of his mother, his queerness, his abuse, his string of lovers, and his crushing grief.
+Andrew’s world filled up with more bravery and truth than he could fathom, the very moment he finally defined his existence himself—instead of through the eyes of his mother, his queerness, his abuse, his string of lovers, and his crushing grief.

-In Defining Brave, Norlen names each chapter after a different man, and names each man by the quality and lesson he gained during his time spent with each of them amidst his unending loss.
+In Finding Brave, Norlen names each chapter after a different man, and names each man by the quality and lesson he gained during the time spent with each of them, amidst his unending loss.

-Growing up in the church Andrew’s idea of identity was always rooted in marriage, or the aspiration of marriage, but heterosexual marriage.
-Fighting to feel loved for the kind of person he wished to love was an exhausting battle—a reality for so many LGBTQIA+ young people today.
+Growing up in the church, Andrew’s idea of identity was always rooted in marriage, or the aspiration of marriage, but heterosexual marriage.
+Fighting to feel loved by the kind of person he wished to love was an exhausting battle—a reality for so many LGBTQIA+ young people today.

-Andrew’s memoir bridges the gap between two groups.
-First, a generation of parents—just like his mother—presenting them with a book from someone just like their child.
-Secondly—and most importantly—Defining Brave will empower a young and queer man to listen to his own vulnerability and share his story, without apology.
+Andrew’s memoir bridges that gap.
+First, for a generation of parents—just like his mother—presenting them with a book from someone like their child.
+Secondly—and most importantly—Finding Brave will empower a young, queer individual to listen to their own vulnerability and share their story, without apology.